katieshaffer/course-dbt/greenery/README_Week2_Answers.md

 ```

 What are good indicators of a user who will likely purchase again?
 What about indicators of users who are likely NOT to purchase again?
 If you had more data, what features would you want to look into to answer this question?
- * Someone ,ay not order again if they had a bad experience (e.g., shipment was late or product did not meet expectations).
+ * Someone may not order again if they had a bad experience (e.g., shipment was late or product did not meet expectations).
  * May order again if they had a positive experience with Greenery (e.g., saved money with promo code, free shipping, etc.)
  * There could be trends related to geography, specific products, etc. It would be great if we had a table of customer feedback linked to orders and/or products in the future.
  * If we had more data, we could look at longer term trends.
 For instance, maybe certain customers order at predictable times like each year on Valentine’s Day.